jellyfin/jellyfin.org/docs/general/administration/hardware-acceleration/nvidia.md

 ## Windows Setups

-Windows 10 64-bit and newer is recommeded. **In Jellyfin 10.10 the minimum required NVIDIA driver version is 522.25**.
+Windows 10 64-bit and newer is recommended. **In Jellyfin 10.10 the minimum required NVIDIA driver version is 522.25**.

 ### Configure On Windows Host